Skip to Content

 Courts cannot lean toward custody for one parent or the other based on their sex.
 Visitation rights may be granted to non-custodial parents based on the unique circumstances of each case and the child's best interests.

-Consult with a Newport Beach Child Custody Attorney Today
+Contact Our Newport Beach Child Custody Attorney in Newport Beach Today

 Whether your case involves the establishment of visitation rights, temporary custody pending divorce, a request to modify physical custody, or a post-divorce parenting plan, Bremer Whyte Brown & O’Meara can help.